marios2019/MAI644/Academic_Honesty_Statement.md

 Academic integrity is a cornerstone of our educational community.
 As a student in this course, you are expected to uphold the highest standards of academic integrity, which includes but is not limited to:

+Academic integrity is a fundamental principle of education and research.
+It means conducting your work honestly, fairly, and ethically.
+As students in this course, you are expected to maintain the highest standards of academic integrity.
+This includes but is not limited to:

+1. **Original Work:** All work submitted for this course must be your own original work.
+Plagiarism, the use of someone else's ideas, words, or work without proper citation, is strictly prohibited.
+2. **Collaboration:** Collaboration is encouraged within the boundaries defined by the course instructor.
+Unauthorized collaboration, sharing answers, or copying another student's work is considered a breach of academic integrity.
+3. **Exams and Assignments:** During exams and completing assignments, you are expected to work independently unless otherwise specified by the instructor.
+Sharing answers or receiving unauthorized assistance during these assessments is prohibited.

 ## Coding Assignments

 1. **Original Code:** All code submitted for assignments must be your own original work.